edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-09-25-mental-health-training.md

 * Of all of the people experiencing a mental health disorder in a given year, only 41% receive any kind of help.

 {% asset 'blog/2019-09-25-mental-health-training01.svg'
-  alt='46% of adults experience mental illness Only 41% receive help' %}
+  alt='46% of adults experience mental illness Only 41% receive help' @inline %}
-{: .wideImage }

 Chances are good that almost half of your employees are experiencing some mental distress, with fewer than half of them getting help.
 Mental health training is a great interventional tool to help employees spot the warning signs—in themselves and in their clients, patients, or customers—so they get the help they need.